TimOliver/TOPagingView/README.md

-# TODynamicPageView
+# TODynamicPagingView
-A paging scroll view that can handle arbitrary size changes
+A paging scroll view that can handle arbitrary numbers of page views at run-time.